Martin Gordon

 Martin Gordon (born 3 May 1954) is an English musician who plays bass guitar, double bass, and piano.
-After a long period as band member and session musician, he embarked on a solo career in 2004.
-His most recent album release was in 2021.
+He is known for his work with the art pop duo Sparks and the glam rock band Jet, the latter reforming as the punk group Radio Stars.
+In the 1980s, Gordon performed session work for many bands, and in the 1990s he participated in world music, especially in several gamelan orchestras.
+He resumed rock and pop work in the 2000s.

 Biography

-Martin Gordon was born in Ipswich, and grew up Hitchin, Hertfordshire.
-He studied piano and classical guitar as a child, attended summer schools hosted by the British National Jazz Youth Orchestra, where he took lessons from Nucleus bassist Jeff Clyne and later studied harmony and counterpoint.
+Martin Gordon was born in Ipswich, and grew up in Hitchin, Hertfordshire.
+He studied piano and classical guitar as a child and attended summer schools hosted by the British National Jazz Youth Orchestra, where he took lessons from Nucleus bassist Jeff Clyne.

 Gordon began his musical career in the 1970s with the Californian pop brothers Ron Mael and Russell Mael in Sparks, who were seeking a bassist after their relocation to the UK.
 Gordon played with Sparks on the album Kimono My House, which featured his trademark Rickenbacker 4001 bass.
-"This Town Ain't Big Enough for the Both of Us" and "Amateur Hour" were UK hits from that album.
+"This Town Ain't Big Enough for Both of Us" and "'Amateur Hour" were UK hits from that album.
 "This Town..." made No. 2 in the UK Singles Chart but, after one album, Gordon and Sparks parted company.

 He then formed Jet (described by AllMusic as "the first supergroup of glam") and then Radio Stars.
 Both bands featured singer Andy Ellison, drummer Chris Townson, and guitarist Ian Macleod.
-Jet's eponymous album was produced by Queen producer Roy Thomas Baker.
+Jet's album Jet was helmed by Queen producer Roy Thomas Baker.
 Between the demise of Jet and its reincarnation as Radio Stars in 1976, he performed briefly with pioneer of American punk Ian North; along with drummer Paul Simon, Gordon played a handful of dates with Ian's Radio before rejoining members of Jet to form Radio Stars.